jldec/cloudflare-pages-test/markdown/calling-rust-from-a-cloudflare-worker.md

 > WebAssembly (abbreviated wasm) is a safe, portable, low-level code format designed for efficient execution and compact representation.

+WebAssembly is the first new runnable format supported by all major browsers.
+It is also showing promise as a standardized way to deploy code to edge environments.

 Rust is a popular language for writing code compiled to WebAssembly.
-This is not just because of Rust's minimal runtime needs, but also because of its community and [tools](/forays-from-node-to-rust#first-impressions).
+This is not just because of Rust's minimal runtime needs, but also because of its community and [tools](https://jldec.me/forays-from-node-to-rust#first-impressions).

 ## Cloudflare Workers